oscar-system/Oscar.jl/experimental/QuadFormAndIsom/docs/src/primembed.md

 given invariants (see Theorem 1.12.2 in [Nik79](@cite)).
 More generally, the author also provides methods to compute primitive embeddings of any even lattice into an even lattice in a given genus (see Proposition 1.15.1 in [Nik79](@cite)).
-In the latter proposition, it is explain how to classify such embeddings as isomorphic embeddings or as isomorphic sublattices.
+In the latter proposition, it is explained how to classify such embeddings as isomorphic embeddings or as isomorphic sublattices.

 Such a method can be algorithmically implemented, however it tends to be slow